29furkhan/TechNotesValult/Tech_Notes/GCP/CDL/Dumps 2024.md

 - `Explanation`
 	- `Identity platform: It is a solution for managing the identities of users and devices in a centralized fashion.`
 ****
+##### Question - 81
+`Tags: #BigQuery ML`
+- `Statement`
+	- `Which cloud service or feature lets you build ML models using standard SQL and data in DWH?`
+	* `Which should your org choose?`
+- `Options`
+	- `A. BigQuery ML.`
+	- `B. TensorFlow.`
+	- `C. AutoML tables.`
+	- `D. Cloud BigTable ML.`
+- `Answer`
+	- `#A -> BigQuery ML.`
+****
+##### Question - 82
+`Tags: #Sustained Use Discount`
+- `Statement`
+	* `Your organization runs an application on virtual machines in Google Cloud.
+This application processes incoming images.
+This activity takes hours to create a result for each image.
+The workload for this application normally stays at a certain baseline level, but at regular intervals it spikes to a much greater workload.
+Your organization needs to control the cost to run this application.?`
+	* `What should your org do?`
+- `Options`
+	- `A. Purchase committed use discounts for the baseline load.`
+	- `B. Purchase committed use discounts for the expected spike load.`
+	- `C. Leverage sustained use discounts for your virtual machines.`
+	- `D. Run the workload on preemptible VM instances.`
+- `Answer`
+	- `#C-> Leverage sustained use discounts for your virtual machines.`
+- `Explanation`
+	- `Sustained Use Discount: Longer you run a VM instance in any given month, the bigger discount you will get from the list price.`
+****
+##### Question - 83
+`Tags: #GCP`
+- `Statement`
+	* `Your organization is planning to migrate to Google cloud.
+What is the best practice when intially configuring Google cloud env?`
+- `Options`
+	- `A. Create a project via google cloud console per department in your org.`
+	- `B. Define your resource hierarchy with an org node on top.`
+	- `C. Create projects based on team members's requests.`
+	- `D. Make every member of your company the project owner.`
+- `Answer`
+	- `#B-> Define your resource hierarchy with an org node on top.`
+****
+##### Question - 84
+`Tags: #CUD, #Discount`
+- `Statement`
+	* `Your organization runs many workloads in different Google Cloud projects, each linked to the same billing account.
+Each project's workload costs can vary from month to month, but the overall combined cost of all projects is relatively stable.
+Your organization needs to optimize its cost.`
+	* `What should your org do?`
+- `Options`
+	- `A. Purchase a commitment per project for each project's usual minimum.`
+	- `B. Create a billing account per project, and link each project to a different billing account.`
+	- `C. Turn on committed use discount sharing, and create a commitment for the combined usage.`
+	- `D. Move all workloads from all different projects into one single consolidated project.`
+- `Answer`
+	- `#C-> Turn on committed use discount sharing, and create a commitment for the combined usage.`
+- `Explanation`
+	- `Committed Use Discount (CUD):`
+		- `Allow users to commit to a specific amount of usage for a Google Cloud Platform (GCP) service.`
+		- `Over a one or three-year term, in exchange for discounted pricing.`
+****
+##### Question - 85
+`Tags: #Compliance, #Security`
+- `Statement`
+	* `How should a multi-nantional organization that is migrating to Google cloud consider security and privacy regulations to ensure that it is in compliance with global standards?`
+- `Options`
+	- `A. Comply with data security and privacy regulations in geo region.`
+	- `B. Comply with regional standards for data security and privacy, as the supersede all international regulations.`
+	- `C. Comply with international standards for data security and privacy, becuase they supersede all regional regulations.`
+	- `D. Comply with regional data security regulations, becuase they are more complex than privacy standards.`
+- `Answer`
+	- `#A-> Comply with data security and privacy regulations in geo region.`
+****
+##### Question - 86
+`Tags: #Discount`
+- `Statement`
+	* `Your organization wants to optimize its use of google cloud discounts on VM based workloads.
+You plan to use 200 CPUs constantly for next 3 years, and you forecast that spikes of up to 300 CPUs will occur approx 30% of the time. `
+	* `What should you choose?`
+- `Options`
+	- `A. 1 year committed use discount for 200 CPUs.`
+	- `B. 3 years committed use discount for 300 CPUs.`
+	- `C. 3 years committed use discount for 200 CPUs.`
+	- `D. Regular pay as you go pricing.`
+- `Answer`
+	- `#C-> 3 years committed use discount for 200 CPUs.`
+- `Explanation:`
+	- `Note: When committed discount option is available, no question of pay as you go model.`
+****
+##### Question - 87
+`Tags: #n/w tier, #Cloud VPN, #Cloud NAT`
+- `Statement`
+	* `Your organziation needs to minimize how much it pays for data traffic from google n/w to internet. `
+	* `What should you choose?`
+- `Options`
+	- `A. Choose the standard service n/w tier.`
+	- `B. Choose the premium service n/w tier.`
+	- `C. Deploy cloud VPN.`
+	- `D. Deploy cloud NAT.`
+- `Answer`
+	- `#A-> Choose the standard service n/w tier.`
+- `Explanation:`
+	- `Premium tier is the default for all egress traffic and offers the highest performance, it might not be the best option when cost is a consideration.
+Standard tier is the more economical.`
+	- `Cloud VPN and Cloud NAT are both networking services that can be used to connect your Google Cloud resources to the internet.
+However, they do not directly affect the cost of data traffic from the Google network to the internet.`
+****
+##### Question - 88
+`Tags: #Artifact Registry, #Cloud Storage`
+- `Statement`
+	* `Your org wants to migrate from on-prem to google cloud.
+The on-prem env consistsof containers and VMs.
+Which google cloud product can help migrate  the container images and VM disks?`
+- `Options`
+	- `A. Compute Engine and FileStore.`
+	- `B. Artifact registry and Cloud Storage.`
+	- `C. DataFlow and BigQuery.`
+	- `D. Pub/ Sub and Cloud Storage.`
+- `Answer`
+	- `#B-> Artifact registry and Cloud Storage.`
+- `Explanation:`
+	- `Artifact Registry can manage container image migration and Cloud Storage can store virtual disk image.`
+****
+##### Question - 89
+`Tags: #IAM`
+- `Statement`
+	* `Your company security team manages access control to production systems using an LDAP directory group?`
+	* `How is this access control is managed in the google cloud production project?`
+- `Options`
+	- `A. Assign proper role to the service account in the project's IAM policy.`
+	- `B. Grant each user the roles/ IAM.serviceAccountUser role on service account that exist on Google group.`
+	- `C. Assign the proper role to the google group in the project's IAM policy.`
+	- `D. Create the project in a folder with the same name as the LDAP directory group.`
+- `Answer`
+	- `#C-> Assign the proper role to the google group in the project's IAM policy.`
+- `Explanation:`
+	- `Assigning roles to groups is the recommended best practice for controlling access.`
+****